KATIE OATES | DURATION: 53 MINUTES

 This episode is perfect for anyone interested in singing and songwriting and a journey to give voice to the connections that matter.

 IN THIS EPISODE

-- She talks about growing up as a preacher's daughter and what she internalized and carries with her to this day.
+She talks about growing up as a preacher's daughter and what she carries with her to this day.

-- She reads a quote of her own about craving connection to the 'funny, odd, poignant and limitless.'
+She reads words she wrote about craving connection to the 'funny, odd, poignant and limitless.'

 To Learn More About Katie